SofiaAS1/SQL-Challenge/README.md

 7. Listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+8. In descending order, listed the frequency count of employee last names, i.e., how many employees shared each last name.

 # Pandas Analysis